wikitongues/language-database/schema.md

 For written languages, you can have both text entries and video entries.

 For languages that are not written, video will be used.
-••• The video meta information will include the
+⋅⋅⋅The video meta information will include the